aw1875/s/README.md

 <h2 align="center">S - Terminal Search Tool</h2>
 <img src="images/s.png" />

-Search Google directly in your terminal finely grained based on what you like.
+Search Google or DuckDuckGo directly in your terminal finely grained based on what you like.
 Customize the sites you want results from and more.

 ## Setup